vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/08/016/07_indro_brahmendra.md

 <details><summary>Griffith</summary>

-1ndra is priest and Rsi, he is much invoked by many men,
+Indra is priest and Rsi, he is much invoked by many men,
      And mighty by his mighty powers.
 </details>